Pediatric Dentistry in Tampa, Florida

 As your child grows, you are modeling and instilling healthy habits when it comes to nutritional food choices, and regular teeth brushing and flossing.
 You will need to brush her or his teeth for a few years.
 At age 3 most children can begin to do it for themselves with you also brushing and flossing their teeth afterwards to make sure the teeth are clean.
 By the time your child is five years old, you still will be supervising home care but your child will be much more effective at independently cleaning her or his teeth.
 Supervise home dental care until you are confident that your child can brush properly.
 It is important to brush twice a day, particularly before bedtime.
 If possible, have your child brush multiple times a day after meals and snacks.

 Flossing is also important for kids.
-At your routine preventative visits, Dr. Russell-Aves will teach you and your child the best flossing techniques.
+At your routine preventative visits, our doctors and certified assistants will teach you and your child the best flossing techniques.
 Again, you should supervise this activity until your child can floss independently and has developed the habit of doing so routinely.
 Learn More

 Dental Care for Teens